qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Restricting buying something make people buy it more eagerly.
 Same for restricting selling.

 Providing external reward may reduce internal motivation (overjustification effect).

+Being helped doesn't always elicit gratitude.
+The one being helped may feel being inferior in social status, thus helping may cause hatred, especially when reciprocal helping cannot be done.

 ### Avoid thinking about death